 “Smile when you are getting punched and keep fighting.”

 Everything seems to be working wonders for the book.
-To begin with it is not at all written in a biographical tone.
-To add to that if the book is about giving business transformation gyan, it can become a little complex and at the same time boring, Irrationally Passionate on the contrary is written in lucid language with thriller pace.
+To begin with, it is not at all written in a biographical tone.
+To add to that if the book is about giving business transformation Gyan, it can become a little complex and at the same time boring, Irrationally Passionate on the contrary is written in lucid language with thriller pace.
 With only 223 chapter pages, it is unputdownable and one might complete it in a couple of sittings.

-The use of business jargons is very limited and that definitely works in favour of the book.
+The use of business jargon is very limited and that definitely works in favour of the book.
 There are hardly any subplots other than Jason explaining his meteoric rise.
 The author keeps taking humorous pot-shots at himself throughout the book.

 The book hardly leaves any scope to highlight any negative.
 But being a management grad, I would have loved a little more detailed insight on any of the turnarounds that he had done.
 There are only a couple of brush strokes in this huge canvas painting about his personal life.
 Being an autobiography it would have been wonderful to understand how a person this occupied with work, managed to strike any work-life balance, if any.

-If you have an entrepreneurial itch and are embarking on your journey do not miss out this one.
+If you have an entrepreneurial itch and are embarking on your journey do not miss out on this one.
 It not only has some of the best lessons for business strategies but overall life – how to remain positive and focussed when the ship is already sinking and turn it around.

 Some make decisions from heart, some by mind…Jason makes strategic decisions from his mind but by keeping the heart in the right place.
 I am going with four out of five for Jason Kothari’s Irrationally Passionate.
 Entrepreneurial mindset or not – grab a copy of the book right now.
-A must read.
+A must-read.